Nigeria says it suspends Twitter days after president's post removed | Technology

 Nigeria said on Friday it had indefinitely suspended Twitter's activities, two days after the social media giant removed a post from President Muhammadu Buhari that threatened to punish regional secessionists.

 Information Minister Lai Mohammed said the government had acted because of "the persistent use of the platform for activities that are capable of undermining Nigeria's corporate existence".
 Mohammed did not spell out what form the suspension would take or give more details on the undermining activities.
-His ministry also announced Twitter's suspension on Twitter. (https://twitter.com/FMICNigeria/status/1400843062641717249)
+His ministry also announced Twitter's suspension on Twitt https://twitter.com/FMICNigeria/status/1400843062641717249er.

 In the protests' wake, Mohammed called for "some form of regulation" on social media to combat "fake news".
 A spokesperson for Airtel, one of Nigeria's largest mobile carriers, on Friday declined to say whether the company had received any government directives about the suspension.